Ski resorts know that the family market is key to their success and most put a lot of effort in to providing a family-friendly-environment.

 We do not have to go too far to find an all-round family ski area.
 CairnGorm Mountain is the UK’s most popular ski area, located in Aviemore in the Scottish Highlands.
 Aviemore is the country’s second most popular destination year round after Edinburgh.
 With snow cover sometimes unpredictable, it has long since developed a very long list of off-snow alternatives.
 The Rothiemurchus Estate has a vast list of adventure activities on land and on water including a high ropes course, Segway or quad bike safaris, pony trekking, archery and dozens more.
 Aviemore itself has a great range of family-friendly restaurants and several of the large hotel complexes have excellent facilities including the Hilton Coylumbridge with a multi-storey soft play complex and indoor pool.
 If the snow is good then hit CairnGorm’s seven green runs, six blue, eight red and one black or take the kids dog sledding, ski joring or on a reindeer safari.

-Family ski resort: CairnGorm, Scotland.
+A family of freeskiers at CairnGorm, Scotland.
 Credit CairnGorm Mtn.

 Avoriaz has always had a strong draw for families.
 It is the only truly pedestrianised ski resort in France and its central nursery and ski school has won many awards over the years.
 But for 2012-13 the resort has moved up another notch thanks to a partnership with Center Parcs, now part of the same company that owns Avoriaz and more than a dozen other leading French resorts.
 Aquariaz is a sub-tropical water park built within a huge glass dome at the top of a mountain.
 The facility includes some high-adrenalin water slides for adults and older children.
 So you can now holiday in Avoriaz without needing to actually go outside – a very surreal family holiday.
 But with 650km of lift linked pistes just outside your door and the option to ski over the border in to Switzerland, that would be a wasted opportunity.